shalini47ch/signup/README.md

 # This react-app exhibits the following functionality

-## Created using Class Componenets using the React Lifecycle methods
+## Created using Class Components using the React Lifecycle methods

 ### The signup form will load only after the component is rendered on the screen.